-- Go with traditional outsourcing;
+- Traditional outsourcing;

 Now, let’s dive in and consider each option individually.

-Hiring remote developers on a freelance basis
+Hiring remote programmers on a freelance basis

 Going for talent repositories is probably the first thing that comes to mind when you need to bring extra hands on deck.
 Below, we've listed the benefits and shortcomings of hiring freelance developers.